astronomer/docs/learn/airflow-executors-explained.md

 ### Pros

 - It's straightforward and easy to set up.
-- It's cheap and resource light.
+- It's cheap and resource-light.
 - It still offers parallelism.

 ### Cons